garysoed/hive/README.md

 ## Rule

-There are two kinds of rules.
+There are three kinds of rules.

 -   `render`: Render rules can be ran.
 They look as follows: